Wills, Probate and LPAs

-For all divorces from 6 April 2022, the law relating to divorce is covered by the Matrimonial Causes Act 1973.
+For all divorces from 6 April 2022, the law relating to divorce is covered by the Divorce, Dissolution and Separation Act 2020.
 Under this legislation, the only way to obtain a divorce is for the parties to have been married for one year and for it to be shown that there has been an “irretrievable breakdown” between them. to demonstrate an “irretrievable breakdown” must or both spouses must sign a statement that the marriage has irretrievably broken down.

-There is a 4-stage timetable for progressing a divorce to its completion.
+There is now a 5-stage timetable for progressing a divorce to its completion.

 Dealing with the financial issues and/or arrangements in respect of the children

 When dealing with a divorce, it is important to remember that the divorce itself will only legally separate you from your spouse and will not address your respective financial claims against each other.
 There may also be a need to seek legal advice in connection with the arrangements for the children.
 Indeed, the work involved in obtaining a divorce is normally straightforward – with the majority of the work carried out by a family solicitor being in connection with resolving the financial issues or arrangements in respect of children.